shugo-labs/tensorprox/assets/miner.md

 ---

 ## SECTION 1: Prepare the Environment (Cloud Shell Setup)
 Repeat this Section for every UID you want to operate on GCP.
-Create a project in a different Region and keep files in their distinct directory via `mkir`
-`startup.tf processes every GCP operation including:
+Create a project in a different Region and keep files in their distinct directory via `mkir`. startup.tf processes every GCP operation including:

 - Project Setup (Name, Region, links to default Billing Account)
 - VPC Setup